Skip to contents

 Also, similarly to weights, cov_adj() can be used in normal modeling commands as well.

-lm(readk ~ starkbinary, data = STARdata, weights = ate(des),
+lm(readk ~ starkbinary, data = STARdata, weights = ate(spec),

 offset = cov_adj(camod))